TIBCOSoftware/snappydata/docs/aqp.md

 	select * from topkTweets order by EstimatedValue desc

-The example above queries the TopK table which returns the top 40 (the depth of the TopK table was set to 40) hashtags with the most retweets.
+The example above queries the TopK table which returns the top 40 (the depth of the TopK table was set to 40) hash tags with the most re-tweets.

 ### Approximate TopK analytics for time series data###
 Time is used as an attribute in creating the TopK structures.
-Time can be an attribute of the incoming data set (which is frequently the case with streaming data sets) and in the absence of that, the system uses arrival time of the batch as the timestamp for that incoming batch.
+Time can be an attribute of the incoming data set (which is frequently the case with streaming data sets) and in the absence of that, the system uses arrival time of the batch as the time stamp for that incoming batch.
 The TopK structure is populated along the dimension of time.
-As an example, the most retweeted hashtags in each window are stored in the data structure.
-This allows us to issue queries like, "what are the most popular hashtags in a given time interval?"
+As an example, the most re-tweeted hash tags in each window are stored in the data structure.
+This allows us to issue queries like, "what are the most popular hash tags in a given time interval?"
 Queries of this nature are typically difficult to execute and not easy to optimize (due to space considerations) in a traditional system.

-Here is an example of a time based query on the TopK structure which returns the most popular hashtags in the time interval queried.
+Here is an example of a time based query on the TopK structure which returns the most popular hash tags in the time interval queried.
 The SnappyData SDE module provides two attributes startTime and endTime which can be used to run queries on arbitrary time intervals.

 	select hashtag, EstimatedValue, ErrorBoundsInfo from MostPopularTweets where